 VI.F.4.c) A Review Committee may grant rotation-specific exceptions for up to 10 percent or a maximum of 88 clinical and educational work hours to individual programs based on a sound educational rationale.

-The Review Committee for Internal Medicine will not consider requests for exceptions to the 80-hour limit to the fellows' work week.
+The Review Committee for Pediatrics will not consider requests for exceptions to the 80-hour limit to the fellows' work week.

 VI.F.5.
+Moonlighting

-Moonlighting VI.F.5.a) Moonlighting must not interfere with the ability of the fellow to achieve the goals and objectives of the educational program, and must not interfere with the fellow's fitness for work nor compromise patient safety. ^(Core) VI.F.5.b) Time spent by fellows in internal and external moonlighting (as defined in the ACGME Glossary of Terms) must be counted toward the 80-hour maximum weekly limit. ^(Core) moonlighting, plea ntent: For additional clarification of the expectations related to ase refer to the Common Program Requirement FAQs (available at org/What-We-Do/Accreditation/Common-Program-Requirements).
+to achieve the goals and objectives of the educational program, and must not interfere with the fellow's fitness for work nor compromise patient safety.
+(Core) VI.F.5.b) Time spent by fellows in internal and external moonlighting (as defined in the ACGME Glossary of Terms) must be counted toward the 80-hour maximum weekly limit.
+(Core) moonlighting, p d Intent: For additional clarification of the expectations related to lease refer to the Common Program Requirement FAQs (available at me.org/What-We-Do/Accreditation/Common-Program-Requirements).
 VI.F.6.
-In-House Night Float Night float must occur within the context of the 80-hour and one- day-off-in-seven requirements. ^(Core) ntent: The requirement for no more than six consecutive nights of noved to provide programs with increased flexibility in scheduling.
+In-House Night Float Night float must occur within the context of the 80-hour and one- day-off-in-seven requirements.
+(Core) - d Intent: The requirement for no more than six consecutive nights of removed to provide programs with increased flexibility in scheduling.
 VI.F.7.
-Maximum In-House On-Call Frequency Fellows must be scheduled for in-house call no more frequently than every third night (when averaged over a four-week period). ^(Core) VI.F.7.a) Internal Medicine fellowships must not average in-house call over a four-week period. ^(Core) VI.F.8.
-At-Home Call VI.F.8.a) Time spent on patient care activities by fellows on at-home
+Maximum In-House On-Call Frequency Fellows must be scheduled for in-house call no more frequently than every third night (when averaged over a four-week period).
+(Core)